WingTSK/ydbeco/README.md

 # YGO-DB Eco Mode

+Added : 2025-04-14
+Due to the renewal of the "Yu-Gi-Oh!
+TCG Card Database" website, "YGO-DB Eco Mode" has been discontinued.
+I apologize for the inconvenience, but please uninstall this extension.
+Thank you for the three years!

+___

 This is an **UNOFFICIAL** extension for the [Yu-Gi-Oh!
 TCG Card Database](https://www.db.yugioh-card.com/yugiohdb/) that stops background animations and adds some style settings to reduce CPU and GPU usage.

 **This extension injects the CSS into web pages.
 The `www.db.yugioh-card.com` domain disallows this operation, so this extension will not work properly when it's run on pages in the `www.db.yugioh-card.com` domain.**